Kozea/Radicale/DOCUMENTATION.md

 (New since 3.3.0)

-Global control of permission to overwrite complete collection (default: False)
+Global control of permission to overwrite complete collection (default: True)

 If False it can be permitted by permissions per section with: O If True it can be forbidden by permissions per section with: o